DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 - In class work on final projects

-# Week 14
+# Week 14 (11/20)

 ## Monday

 - In class work on final
+- Schedule who will show progress on what days after thanksgiving break.

+## Wednesday, Friday

+- No class -  Thanksgiving Holiday

+# Week 15 (11/27)

+# Monday

+- 3-4 students show progress on project to the whole class

 ## Wednesday

-- Individual meetings with students where you show progress on the project for a small part of the final grade
+- 3-4 students show progress on project to the whole class

 ## Friday

-- Individual meetings with students where you show progress on the project for a small part of the final grade
+- 3-4 students show progress on project to the whole class

-# Week 15
+# Week 16 (12/4)

+## Monday

-- In class work on final project
+- 3-4 students show progress on project to the whole class

-# Week 16
+# Final Exam

 - Final Exam Presentation: Friday, December 8, 8 am - 10 am